Internet Explorer optimal settings for Salesforce for Outlook

 6. This would close the Internet Options, you need to bring up the Run command box using the Windows and R key combination.
 Type in inetcpl.cpl and click OK.

-7. On the "General" tab click the Delete button, and make sure the first box is unchecked, and the boxes for "Temporary Internet files and websites files," "Cookies and website data," and "History" are checked.
-Then click Delete.
+7. On the "General" tab click the Delete button, and make sure the first box is unchecked, and the following 3 boxes are checked then click Delete

 - The General tab may look different in different versions of IE